Limb Lengthening Consolidation Phase

 For the bone to heal correctly, the patient should eat a healthy diet and keep off nicotine in all its forms.
 It's also essential to put some weight on the limb using a walker to encourage the bone to heal and harden.
 Towards the end of the treatment period, the patient won't need to use crutches.

-The orthopedic lengthening device can be removed after the regenerate bone fully consolidates.
+The orthopedic lengthening device can be removed after the regenerated bone fully consolidates.
 The process doesn't take long, and an overnight stay in the hospital is not necessary.
 For the protection of the new bone, the doctor may apply a cast.
 Alternatively, the patient will wear a brace for a few weeks after the removal of the external fixator.

-What Happens if Limb Lengthening is too Fast?
+What Happens if Limb Lengthening is Too Fast?

 Each individual responds differently to limb lengthening, with some bones healing very fast.
-The regenerate bone may also harden before treatment is complete, resulting in premature consolidation.
+The regenerated bone may also harden before treatment is complete, resulting in premature consolidation.
 Once this happens, it's not possible to pull the bone segments apart anymore.

 In such a situation, one option is to increase the rate of pulling the segments apart.
 This could be from 1mm per day to about 2mm per day.
 The surgeon may also cut the bone to allow lengthening to continue, usually in an outpatient procedure.